iamsaikishore/Project4---Deploying-a-sample-PHP-To-Do-3-Tier-Application-on-Kubernetes-Cluster/README.md

 Import the sql data

+Download the simple_todo.sql file to your local system and import it to the phpMyAdmin

 ### What is PHP?

 PHP is a server-side scripting language designed for web development, but which can also be used as a general-purpose programming language.
 PHP can be added to straight HTML or it can be used with a variety of templating engines and web frameworks.
 PHP code is usually processed by an interpreter, which is either implemented as a native module on the web-server or as a common gateway interface (CGI).